learn-video/mosaic-video/README.md

 To run the project, certain environment variables need to be set.
 These variables can be found in the [.env](.env) file.

 Each worker, when running, fetches mosaic settings from an API.
-A mock API is available, detailed in, detailed in [tasks.json](testing/tasks.json).
+A mock API is available, detailed in [tasks.json](testing/tasks.json).
 Below is a breakdown of each field in the JSON:

 * **name**: A string identifier for the mosaic configuration.
 In this case, it's set to "mosaic".
 * **background_url**: The URL of the background image to be used in the mosaic.
 It is a link to an image file.